lucidworks/mlockall-agent/README.txt

 No, mlockall-agent.jar is not a good substitute for running with swap disabled.
-If you have the resources to run your important java processes on dedicated hardware with swap disabled that is recommeded instead of using this agent -- but not everyone has that luxury, and this agent is for you.
+If you have the resources to run your important java processes on dedicated hardware with swap disabled that is recommended instead of using this agent -- but not everyone has that luxury, and this agent is for you.

 ### /proc/<pid>/status suggests that not all my heap is locked in memory?

-For this agent to run effectively, you must configure your JVM with an initial min heap size equivilent to your max heap size, otherwise it will allocate additional memory (to grow the heap) after the agent has run mlockall() and that new portion of the heap will not be locked into RAM.
+For this agent to run effectively, you must configure your JVM with an initial min heap size equivalent to your max heap size, otherwise it will allocate additional memory (to grow the heap) after the agent has run mlockall() and that new portion of the heap will not be locked into RAM.

 ### Why does the agent only lock memory at the start of the process?

-See the comments in the code related to the MCL_CURRENT constnat
+See the comments in the code related to the MCL_CURRENT constant

 ### I'm getting an error even though I set "ulimit -l" bigger then the heap?